Shreveport leaders discuss putting cameras in high-crime neighborhoods

 SHREVEPORT, La.
-(KTAL/KMSS) — Shreveport city leaders say they are thinking about putting cameras in high-crime neighborhoods.
+(KTAL/KMSS) — Shreveport city leaders say they’re thinking about putting cameras in high-crime neighborhoods.

-The Public Safety Committee met Tuesday to talk about how cameras may help curtail crime in Shreveport.
+The Public Safety Committee met Tuesday to talk about how cameras might help curtail crime in Shreveport.

 “One’s life is priceless,” said Tabatha Taylor, City Council District A.